gervaisb/demos/README.md

 Do you remember the _[Memento pattern](https://en.wikipedia.org/wiki/Memento_pattern)_?
 The base idea of _"providing the ability to reset an object to its previous state_" is the same.
-While not for the same purpose, the same principle of and the behavior is also applied in many actor based systems.
+While not for the same purpose, the same principle of splitting state and behavior is also applied in many actor based systems.

-This is an interesting approach that I would like to test in a spring-boot application that honors the DDD principles and uses the spring data module.
+This is an interesting approach that I would like to test in a spring-boot application that honors the DDD principles and uses the Spring data module.

 > Spring Data’s mission is to provide a familiar and consistent, Spring-based
 > programming model for data access while still retaining the special traits of